 - Don’t be spammy by posting only self-promotional content.
 Share good stuff from a variety of sources.
 This will help you to appear as an authority on your favourite topics as opposed to someone who only wants to hear themselves talk.

 - Treat others as you would like to be treated!
-In other words, don’t follow and unfollow in large quantities just to build a following, and don’t message people you don’t know well with sales pitches and links.
-Get to know your followers first-build a relationship and find out topics and interests you have in common.
+In other words, don’t follow and unfollow in large quantities just to build a following.
+And don’t message people you don’t know well with sales pitches and links.
+Get to know your followers first, build a relationship, and find topics and interests you have in common.

-- When starting out, choose one platform to concentrate on first.
-This will allow you to learn the ropes, and be more consistent and engaging on that platform.
+- When starting, choose one platform to concentrate on first.
+This will allow you to learn the ropes and be more consistent and engaging on that platform.
 If you spread yourself too thin by trying to master every Social media site at once, none of them will probably work as well as it could for you.

 - Don’t cross-post between platforms UNLESS you have a lot of unique followers and friends per platform.
 The same followers don’t want to see the same stuff from you on every platform.
 If you have followers who only follow you on one platform, then you can cross-post some stuff but keep it to a minimum.
 Never sent “fb.me” posts to Twitter!
-These types of posts are not appreciated by most Twitter folk.
+Most twitter folks don’t appreciate those types of posts.

 - Don’t set your profile to private!
-I often get people who follow me but their profile or account is set to private so I have no way of knowing who they are or what their interests are.
+I often get people who follow, but their profile or account is set to private, so I have no way of knowing who they are or what their interests are.
 I don’t usually bother following private accounts because it suggests that they aren’t interested in engaging or that they are a porn account.

-- Hashtags are good on all Social Media now.
+- Hashtags are useful on all Social Media now.
 But use hashtags selectively and don’t overdo it.
-Two or three is good for all platforms although you can use more on Instagram.
+Two or three is suitable for all platforms, although you can use more on Instagram.
 Although Instagram allows up to thirty hashtags, approximately 10 is a good amount.
 There’s a good article by HootSuite that discusses how many hashtags to use on Instagram.